omarbaumgartner/CryptoCom-TradeBot/README.md

 ```

 ## Telegram Commands
-The bot can be controlled remotely via Telegram.
-Below are the available commands:
+The bot is controlled remotely via Telegram.
+Users send commands to the Telegram bot, which appends them to a command queue.
+The bot processes and executes commands in the queue sequentially, allowing users to manage the bot's actions through Telegram.

 - `/help`: Displays a list of available commands.
 - `/ping`: Checks if the bot is alive.
 Responds with "pong".